How do I adjust the timestamps to match my burned-in timecode?

 We're currently offering a burned-in timecode beta trial.
 If you're a part of this beta group, our system will attempt to automatically match all timestamps in the file to the timecode on screen, even if it isn't continuous.
 This applies to video files that have on-screen timecode only.
 Keep in mind that this is still a beta feature and may not always work as expected.

-To opt in to this beta group, please email email@example.com or give us a call at 888-369-0701 and we would be glad to get you added.
+To opt in to this beta group, please email email@example.com or via live chat by clicking on the help button on the bottom right of this page and we would be glad to get you added.
 There is no charge for this service.
 The timecode matching will apply to all orders going forward but is not retroactive.